brunomonteirosud/form-validation-problem/react-version/README.md

 Before each commit, ESLint and Prettier are called by Husky, to make sure the code looks good to be submitted.

-UnitTests were also added to this project, using Jest and react-testing-library.
+Some Unit Tests were also added to this project, using Jest and react-testing-library.

 ## Some of the tech included in this project